SynCoLFinGer: Synthetic Contactless Fingerprint Generator

-Focusing on fingerprint recognition \cite{Maltoni-HandbookOfFingerprintRecognition-2009}, some approaches to synthetically generate contact-based fingerprints have been proposed \cite{Cappelli2009}.
+Focusing on fingerprint recognition \cite{Maltoni-HandbookOfFingerprintRecognition-2009}, some approaches to synthetically generate contact-based fingerprints have been proposed \cite{Cappelli2009, engelsma2022printsgan}.
 Pioneer work in this field has been done by Cappelli~\etal~\cite{Cappelli20} who proposed Synthetic Fingerprint Generator (SFinGe).
 Starting from the positions of cores and deltas, the SFinGe algorithm exploits a mathematical flow model to generate a consistent directional map.
 Subsequently, a density map is created on the basis of some heuristic criteria and the ridge-line pattern.
 Furthermore, the minutiae are created through a space-variant linear filtering; the output is a near-binary clear fingerprint image.
-Finally, specific noise is added to produce a realistic gray-scale representation of the fingerprint.
+Finally, specific noise is added to produce a realistic grayscale representation of the fingerprint.
 The latter step allows for the generation of multiple mated samples of a single finger.
 Up until now, continuous improvements have been applied to the SFinGe algorithm\footnote{Biometric System Laboratory -- University of Bologna: \url{http://biolab.csr.unibo.it/}}.
 Similarly, further approaches to model contact-based fingerprints have been proposed by different research laboratories, \eg in \cite{Zhao12}.
-More recently, GAN approaches have been employed for synthetically generating contact-based fingerprints, \eg in \cite{riazi2020synfi,Fahim20}.
-In such deep learning-based approaches, the generation of several mated samples represents a great challenge.
-Additionally, GANs may generate unrealistic ridge patterns in terms of blurred and ridge-valley transitions as well as frictions in the ridges.